LAFH SENIOR LEADERSHIP

 “I am so proud of the investments LA Family Housing has made in the people and communities we serve.
 Whether it is in the design of one of our supportive housing apartment buildings, or how we operate our comprehensive supportive service programs, LAFH is committed to integrating respect and dignity in to everything that we do.”

-Kris Freed directs family program development and implementation, informing her role with nearly 20 years of experience in the nonprofit homeless service sector.
-She specializes in designing homeless services with an emphasis on families and coordinating service delivery across multiple systems.
+Kris Freed oversees all of our homeless programs operations, diving deep into our programs, contracts and regulations, and shaping our new team structure during this time of incredible growth.
+Informed by nearly 20 years of experience in the nonprofit homeless service sector, she specializes in designing homeless services with an emphasis coordinating service delivery across multiple systems.
 Kris leverages her analytical and managerial skills to effectively manage millions of dollars in budget and contractual requirements.
-Under her leadership, LA Family Housing has expanded family programming to support a 70% increase in the number of families receiving supportive services and housing over the past three years.
+Under her leadership, LA Family Housing has expanded programming to support a 70% increase in providing supportive services and housing over the past three years.

 Kris was also integrally involved in the development, implementation and roll-out of the Coordinated Entry System (CES) for Families in Los Angeles and is currently directing CES for Families in the San Fernando and Santa Clarita Valleys.
 Committed to improving the quality of life for families in crisis, Kris often conducts local and national trainings on best practices in effective service delivery.
 She holds a BA in Sociology and a Master’s in Public Administration from California State University, Northridge.